Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 So McConnell and the boys can pass them, and then it's a pressure going to be in Obama to veto.

-God forbid, what if the Republicans pass legislation Obama likes?
+What if, God forbid, what if the Republicans pass legislation Obama likes?

 Not out of the realm of possibility, given everything else.

-And it's rooted in this obsessive idea or obsessive thing where you get caught up in what people think of you.
+But even besides that, the whole idea that it's just defensive in nature, and it's rooted in this obsessive idea or obsessive thing where you get caught up in what people think of you.

-I understand perception's important.
+I understand perception is important.

 I really understand image is important.